ch-stark/argocdpoliciesblog/blog.md

    sync.
 This can be fixed by setting the resource tracking method to [annotation](https://argocd- operator.readthedocs.io/en/latest/reference/argocd/#resource-tracking-method) which is already included in the examples.

-   Again you can benefit from ACM's Gatekeeper Integration by using this Gatekeeper-Contraint together with PolicyGenerator
+   Again you can benefit from ACM's `Gatekeeper Integration` by using this `Gatekeeper-Contraint` together with PolicyGenerator.

    ```
    ---